 |

-your quick responses to e-mails and your good attitude throughout
+to e-mails and your good attitude throughout has made this a calm

-has made this a calm and stress-free transaction.
-Keep up the
+and stress-free transaction.
+Keep up the fabulous work, and I

-fabulous work, and I hope to do business with you in the future.
+hope to do business with you in the future.

 MJ - Ontario, Canada |